victorkaiqui/PropellerClock/README.md

 PropellerClock
 ==============

-Sample for a propeller clock.
+Sample for a propeller clock with Arduino.